Best Big Island, Hawaii, Food and Restaurants: Kona to Hilo

 You may recognize the name of this restaurant because of their popular beers, but there is much more to it when you sit down in the cozy Kona Brewery.
 They serve a variety of dishes, including local favorites and pizzas that are original to the restaurant.
 Sit back under the palm trees while you munch on some delicious sandwiches and sip on Wailua Wheat beer.
 They also take orders for pick up, so you can bring home some liquid aloha.

 Visit their website to learn more.

 Jackie Rey's Ohana Grill

 Jackie Rey's is one of my all-time favorite restaurants in Kona.
 It has a vintage atmosphere that contrasts with their modern menu.
-They have daily specials which are usually seafood dishes including the macadamia nut crusted mahi mahi and delicious ono.
+They have daily specials that are usually seafood dishes, including the macadamia nut–crusted mahi mahi and delicious ono.